Esri/calcite-design-system/CONTRIBUTING.md

 1. Watch for pull requests with the label `automated-tokens-pr`.
 1. Wait to confirm the pull request passes required checks.
 1. Merge the pull request with the commit message `chore: automatic merge`.

+## Commit message format

+This project follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which are used to generate the changelog.
+Be sure to provide clear and sufficient information in commit messages.
+This is important because the commit messages are used to automatically update the changelog.